InsideNebraska - Nebraska DB Jalil Martin enters transfer portal

 >>> Nebraska & Big Ten Transfer Tracker

 He was injured for much of his true freshman season, not playing a single snap before becoming medically cleared for practice in November.
-He then entered the offseason fully healthy, and he given a gray jersey in the early parts of spring practice to mark him as a player who Matt Rhule and the new staff wanted to try out on both sides of the ball.
+He then entered the offseason fully healthy, and he was given a gray jersey early in spring ball.
+The jersey marked him as a player who Matt Rhule and the new staff wanted to try out on both sides of the ball as the Huskers had him practice at defensive back and receiver.

 Martin was a track athlete in high school, and there figured to be some promise because of that background and Rhule's love of track athletes that he can mold into valuable pieces on the football field.